- Tracking the end-user journey through ASAPP

 Payload Schema

-- Routing metadata at the top level common to all events.
+Each of ASAPP’s feeds will deliver a single event’s data in a payload comprised of a two-level JSON object.
+The delivered payload includes:- Routing metadata at the top level common to all events.
 A small set of fields that should always be present for all events, used for routing, filtering, and deduplication.

 - Metadata common to all events.
 These fields should usually be present for all events to provide meta-information on the event.
 Some fields may be omitted if they do not apply to the specific feed.